Houston Music Festival

 Composer, "Music for Foreign Bodies"

-Jaylin has a Bachelor of Music in Composition from the Shepherd School of Music at Rice University.
+Jaylin has a Bachelor of Music in composition from the Shepherd School of Music at Rice University.

 Marco-Adrián Ramos